L23git/swimwiththefishes/README.md

 # CLI
 Can be run with main.py -s for an intital setup with pulling of the ips from the text file, followed by all the geoip and rdap lookups.

-Can also be run with main.py -q to run a query on the data.
+Can also be run with main.py -q, where then the user will brompted with some instructions to run a query on the data.
+The query will return the first 50 matches, can be modified for more inside.
 Use of the query language is described below.

 # Running a query